As an advanced learner, building an accent is a matter of doing three things:

 3. Habit creation

-Our pronunciation trainers are really good at addressing the ear training portion, even for advanced learners.
-You may want to skip some of the more obvious flashcards (in Anki, hit the exclamation point to suspend cards that feel too easy), but definitely take advantage of the minimal pair training to help build your ears.
+The pronunciation portion of our app is really good at addressing the ear training part, even for advanced learners.
+You may definitely want to take advantage of the minimal pair training to help build your ears.

-For pronunciation practice, use the videos that come with our trainers.
-Watch them once before you use the trainers, just to get oriented, but then make sure to watch them after as well - once you can hear all the sounds in a new way, you should be able to use the information in the videos to better pronounce those sounds.
+For pronunciation practice, you want to watch the videos included and you can watch them however many times you'd like.
+Watch them once you get started in your lessons, just to get oriented, but then make sure to watch them after as well - once you can hear all the sounds in a new way, you should be able to use the information in the videos to better pronounce those sounds.